lsaravia/Neutral/ModelDescription.md

 ## Dispersal functions

-There are 3 diferent kinds of dispersal functions set at compile time using a macro definition in the makefile, for the following formulas: dd = DispersalDistance
+There are 3 different kinds of dispersal functions set at compile time using pre-processor macro definitions in the makefile, for the following formulas: dd = DispersalDistance

 EXP_DISP defines an exponential distribution f(x) = dd*exp(-dd*x) with mean = 1/dd